Real Testing. Unbiased Reviews.

 Comfort is a highly subjective experience when evaluating hiking boots.
-Although there are ways to specifically measure comfort, such as plushness, shock absorption, and overall fit, we believe that ease and comfort is the most important aspect of a hiking boot, because if they aren't comfortable, you're not going to wear them!
+Although there are ways to specifically measure comfort, such as plushness, shock absorption, and overall fit, we believe that ease and comfort are the most important aspects of a hiking boot, because if they aren’t comfortable, you’re not going to wear them!

 Hoka Anacapa 2